devustine/COS101/fullnotes/13_algorithms-pseudocode-flowcharts.md

 ## What is an Algorithm?

-So let's start.
-What is an algorithm?
 An algorithm is a step-by-step process of solving a problem efficiently and systematically.

 An example of a problem might be that you want to develop an e-commerce application.
 The step-by-step process that an algorithm would allow might be: login to this e-commerce website, once you've logged in, browse through the products, populate the shopping cart, check out, make payments, and the payment is converted.
 That's a step-by-step process, and that step-by-step process is captured by an algorithm.